 Hysolate pioneered OS isolation.
 Our isolation platform enables security teams to further harden the privileged OS running in ways that they couldn’t before, because doing so would interrupt business too much.

 With Hysolate, users are empowered to do all of the below (and more) in the less restricted corporate zone, without putting the privileged zone at risk:

 - Use any browser and any browser extension

 - Use any third-party app needed for productivity, such as Zoom/Webex/Google Drive/Dropbox, etc.

 - Access potentially risky email attachments and links

 - Use external USB devices and print from remote locations

 - Provide local admin rights that are useful for developers and power users, and enable them to install software on that corporate OS

 Want to future-proof your system hardening?
-Learn how Hysolate provides air gap grade security without restricting user experience.
+Learn how Hysolate provides secure access, without restricting user experience.
 Start your free trial here.